infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 	* This finding paralleled Kreppner and colleagues’ (1999) findings that play behaviours of children previously institutionalized were rated lower than those of a comparison group.
 	* In addition to underlying cognitive abilities, such as those related to expressive language, other foundational behaviours such as object manipulation and social development have been found to be associated with play behaviours.
 	* **Children living in institutions appeared to play at a level better matching their mental than chronological age** (Mental Age is based on intellectual development.Chronological Age is the number of years a person has lived.
 When a person's mental age is equal to his actual age, he is said to have an average IQ*)
+* In a paper on sport and physical activity in looked after children[^13], it is argued that prolonged participation in sports activities may be an important source of stability and consistency for those living in or leaving care, as it helps reestablish some sense of structure to their lives

 ### Limitations of traditional assessment in children's institutions
 * It is likely that children living in institutions have had little experience with objects such as toys, balls, and puzzles that are used in these evaluations.
 It is possible that this unfamiliarity can influence assessment results.